trixi-framework/Trixi.jl/docs/src/differentiable_programming.md

 Trixi.integrate(energy_total, sol.u[end], semi)
 ```
 do not need any modifications since they are sufficiently generic (and enough effort
-has been spend to allow general types inside thee calls).
+has been spend to allow general types inside these calls).